Guest author Professor Frances Flinter explains 10 of the most important considerations for professionals and patients

 8. Integration with health records

 Results from genomic tests form part of patients‘ records, a copy of which is held in a national system only available to healthcare professionals.
-This information can be helpful to inform about appropriate management for the patient, or when family members request genetic testing.
+This information can be helpful to guide appropriate management of the patient, or when family members request genetic testing.

 9. Research opportunities